tulip-control/dd/README.md

 will propagate option `--fetch` to dependencies, and so raise an error.

-### User fetching build dependencies
+### User installing build dependencies

-If you build and install CUDD or BuDDy yourself, then ensure that:
+If you build and install CUDD, Sylvan, or BuDDy yourself, then ensure that:

-- the header files and libraries of either CUDD or BuDDy are present, and
+- the header files and libraries are present, and
 - suitable compiler, include, linking, and library flags are passed, either by setting [environment variables](https://en.wikipedia.org/wiki/Environment_variable) prior to calling `pip`, or by editing the file [`download.py`](https://github.com/johnyf/dd/blob/master/download.py).

+Currently, `download.py` expects to find Sylvan under `dd/sylvan` and built with [Autotools](https://en.wikipedia.org/wiki/GNU_Build_System) (for an example, see `.travis.yml`).
+If the path differs in your environment, remember to update it.

 Tests